Join Our Team

 Find out more about working with us either as an expert assessor, programme facilitator or, for those looking to gain experience in the sector, as an intern or volunteer.

-DVACT-PAI are an established team of independent experts who have worked together for many years with the primary aim of keeping children safe from domestic abuse across the UK.
+DVACT-PAI is an established team of independent experts who have worked together for many years with the primary aim of keeping children safe from domestic abuse.
+All of our work is delivered remotely with the majority of our experts providing services as sessional workers.

 When working for us on a sessional basis you can expect: